wemixarchive/go-wbft/README.md

 - The first epoch starts from the block after the Mont Blanc block, during which stakers start staking from zero.
 - If the number of stakers is equal to or greater than the minimum stakers during the first epoch, these stakers become validators from the next epoch.
 - If the number of stakers is less than the minimum stakers during the first epoch, the initial validator set is maintained.

+#### Compatibility with Ethereum hard forks
+- Mont Blanc hard fork includes all feature of the `London` hard fork and priors.
+- Mont Blanc hard fork includes new evm instructions of the `Shanghai` and `Cancun` hard forks.
+  - EIP-3855 (PUSH0 opcode)
+  - EIP-3860 (Limit and meter initcode)
+  - EIP-1153 (Transient Storage)
+  - EIP-5656 (MCOPY opcode)
+  - EIP-6780 SELFDESTRUCT only in same transaction
+  - EIP-4339 (PREVRANDAO opcode)

 ### Modified Structures
 The existing QBFT Config was revised by removing unnecessary fields and adding required ones, resulting in the following structure.